Secularism in India: History

-This approach to interfaith relations changed with the arrival of Islam and establishment of Delhi Sultanate in North India by the 12th century, but it was not the only cause the enmity in minds of Hindu lower caste had risen to the top because of the discrimination by Brahmins followed by Deccan Sultanate in Central India.
-The political doctrines of Islam, as well as its religious views were at odds with doctrines of Hinduism, Christianity and other Indian religions.
+This approach to interfaith relations changed with the arrival of Islam and establishment of Delhi Sultanate in North India by the 12th century, but it was not the only cause the enmity in minds of Hindu lower caste had risen to the top because of the discrimination by Brahmins followed by the Deccan sultanates in Central India.
+The political doctrines of Islam, as well as its religious views were at odds with doctrines of Hinduism, Sikhism, Christianity and other Indian religions.
 New temples and monasteries were not allowed.
-As with Levant, Southeast Europe and Spain, Islamic rulers in India treated Hindus as dhimmis in exchange of annual payment of jizya taxes, in a sharia-based state jurisprudence.
+As with Levant, Southeastern Europe and Spain, Islamic rulers in India treated Hindus, Buddhists, Jains and Sikhs as dhimmis in exchange of annual payment of jizya taxes, in a sharia-based state jurisprudence.
 With the arrival of Mughal era, Sharia was imposed with continued zeal, with Akbar – the Mughal Emperor – as the first significant exception.
 Akbar sought to fuse ideas, professed equality between Islam and other religions of India, forbade forced conversions to Islam, abolished religion-based discriminatory jizya taxes, and welcomed building of Hindu temples.

-Akbar's tomb at Sikandra, near Agra India.
-Akbar's instruction for his mausoleum was that it incorporate elements from different religions including Islam and Hinduism.

 After Aurangzeb, India came into control of East India Company and the British Raj.
 The colonial administrators did not separate religion from state, but marked the end of equal hierarchy between Islam and Hinduism, and reintroduced the notion of equality before the law for Hindus, Christians and Muslims.
 The British Empire sought commerce and trade, with a policy of neutrality to all of India's diverse religions.
 Before 1858, the Britishers followed the policy of patronizing and supporting the native religions as the earlier rulers had done.
-By the mid-19th century, the British Raj administered India, in matters related to marriage, inheritance of property and divorces, according to personal laws based on each Indian subject's religion, according to interpretations of respective religious documents by Islamic jurists, Hindu pundits and other religious scholars.
+By the mid-19th century, the British Raj administered India, in matters related to marriage, inheritance of property and divorces, according to personal laws based on each Indian subject's religion, according to interpretations of respective religious documents by Islamic jurists, Hindu pandits and other religious scholars.
 In 1864, the Raj eliminated all religious jurists, pandits and scholars because the interpretations of the same verse or religious document varied, the scholars and jurists disagreed with each other, and the process of justice had become inconsistent and suspiciously corrupt.
 The late 19th century marked the arrival of Anglo-Hindu and Anglo-Muslim personal laws to divide adjacent communities by British, where the governance did not separate the state and religion, but continued to differentiate and administer people based on their personal religion.
-The British Raj provided the Indian Christians, Indian Zoroastrians and others with their own personal laws, such as the Indian Succession Act of 1850, Special Marriage Act of 1872 and other laws that were similar to Common Laws in Europe.
+The British Raj provided the Indian Christians, Indian Zoroastrians, Indian Jews and others with their own personal laws, such as the Indian Succession Act of 1850, Special Marriage Act of 1872 and other laws that were similar to Common Laws in Europe.